 Discover Maldives : Nature (Biodiversity / Fauna & Flora)

-The biodiversity of the Maldives lies mainly in the great underwater variety.
-The destination attracts divers by the thousands and 45% of tourists who land in the archipelago make at least one dive.
-They come to write down in their logbook the manta ray, the whale shark, the huge schools of yellowfin tuna, and the coral gardens still relatively well preserved in the southern islands.
-Others will discover multicolored fish, reef sharks, rays or green turtles while snorkeling in the lagoons.
-On the surface, the diversity of flora and fauna is reduced to a minimum.
-Rare species of birds, lizards and fruit bats are however easily observed.
-Coconut palms, breadfruit trees and banyan fig trees give their beautiful green colour to the vegetation of the islands, reinforcing the postcard image against the blue of the ocean.
+The biodiversity of the Maldives lies essentially in its huge underwater variety.
+The destination attracts divers by the thousands, and 45% of tourists landing in the archipelago make at least one dive.
+They add manta rays, whale sharks, huge schools of yellowfin tuna and the relatively well-preserved coral gardens of the southern islands to their logbooks.
+Others will discover multicolored fish, reef sharks, rays and green turtles while snorkeling in the lagoons.
+On the surface, the diversity of flora and fauna is limited to a minimum.
+However, rare species of birds, lizards and fruit bats are easy to spot.
+Coconut palms, breadfruit trees and banyan fig trees lend their beautiful green hues to the islands' vegetation, reinforcing the postcard image against the blue of the ocean.

 shutterstock_1178402038.jpg